CppMicroServices/CppMicroServices/doc/src/getting_started.rst

    }

-Please note that trying to use ``GetBundleContext()`` without proper initialization code in the using library will either lead to compile or rumtime errors.
+Please note that trying to use ``GetBundleContext()`` without proper initialization code in the using library will lead to compile or runtime errors.

 Publishing a Service
 --------------------

 Publishing a bundle is done by calling the :any:`BundleContext::RegisterService
 <cppmicroservices::BundleContext::RegisterService>` function.
 The
-following code is the complete source of the *service_time_systemclock* bundle, that implements the ``ServiceTime`` interface as a service:
+following code for the *service_time_systemclock* bundle implements the ``ServiceTime`` interface as a service:

 .. literalinclude:: examples/getting_started/service_time_systemclock/ServiceTimeImpl.cpp
    :language: cpp